 Place the ginger and water into a medium-sized saucepan.
 Bring to a boil, then reduce the heat to a low simmer and cook for 15 minutes.

-Add the cinnamon sticks, lemon and turmeric.
+Add the cinnamon sticks, lemon, pepper, and turmeric.
 Stir and cook over very low heat for 15 minutes.

 Let cool, then strain into a glass jar and refrigerate.

-Fancy Tea: place 1/4 cup of tea tonic into a glass and top with bubbly water.
-Stir and enjoy.
+- Fancy Tea: place 1/4 cup of tea tonic into a glass and top with bubbly water.
+Stir and enjoy it.